 - Spreadex is one of the oldest spread betting companies in the UK.
 Founded in 1999 they provide a customer service focussed offering on financial instruments and sports spread betting.
 If the mood takes you they also launched leveraged trading on bitcoin.
 Read our Spreadex review.

-- Finspreads is forever known as the beginners spread betting company as they allow clients to trade with as little stake as 10p per point.
+- Finspreads are forever known as the beginner's spread betting company as they allow clients to trade with as little a stake as 10p per point.
 They are now owned by City Index and as such a fair place to get started if you don’t want to do too much damage.

-- FXCM is listed on the NYSE and provide spread betting through the ever popular and adaptable MT4 platform.
+- FXCM is listed on the NYSE and provides spread betting through the ever-popular and adaptable MT4 platform.
 Although you are limited to trading FX, commodities and indices with some added value tools and research.

 You can also share your opinion on the best brokers by voting in our broker awards.

 How important are tight spreads when spread betting?